ubihazard/probook-4x30s/README.md

 Additional OpenCore tips
 ------------------------

 Besides the Dortania OpenCore [install guide](https://dortania.github.io/OpenCore-Install-Guide/), there‘s a [collection](https://github.com/5T33Z0/OC-Little-Translated) of various OpenCore guides with configuration tips & tricks and fixes for various problems.
-If you face troubles using OpenCore and you already followed [general troubleshooting](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html), you might want to check there for a solution.
+If you face troubles using OpenCore and you already followed the [general troubleshooting](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html), you might want to check there for a solution.

 Clover fallback
 ---------------